autonity/autonity/docker_e2e_test/README.md

     - name: "TC-2: 1 node crashed, and recover it again, not on-holding."
       condition:
-        crashNodes: [2] # contain the node IP alilas name we want to crash.
+        crashNodes: [2] # contain the node domain name we want to crash.
         scenario:
           - delay: 5 # seconds, stop the node after the test case running for 5 seconds.
             action: "stop"